The Mystery of Drone Congregation Areas

-In honey bees, reproduction depends on have males and females of the species.
-The male bees in the colony are called “drones”.
-They develop from eggs laid by the queen bee that are not fertilized.
+Honey bee reproduction requires males and females of the species (in this case Apis mellifera).
+The male – drone bees develop from eggs laid by the queen that are not fertilized.
+Their sole purpose is mating.

 Importance of Drone Congregation Areas

 Drone congregation areas are a honey bee thing.
 Not all insects mate in a special area like this.
-Beginning beekeepers are fascinated to learn that drones live in the hive with virgin queens but no mating takes place there.
+In fact, beginning beekeepers are fascinated to learn that drones live in the hive with virgin queens but no mating takes place there.

 While we don’t know exactly why honey bee reproduction works in this way, there are some advantages.